 This makes System Restore the fastest solution; at the same time, however, it is also the least reliable.
 Unfortunately, System Restore is unable to cope with a Windows installation that has been compromised by malware.

 Was reverting to a restore point not enough to resolve problems with your computer?
 You may need to refresh your settings.
-This will revert your system to a state similar to how it was when Windows 10 was brand new.
+Remember how your computer was when you bought it, or first installed Windows 10?

 Open Start > Settings > Update & Security to begin, selecting Recovery in the left-hand menu.

 Under Reset this PC, click or tap Get Started, and use the Keep my files option.

 A warning will be displayed; a second may appear if you have upgraded to Windows 10 from a previous version and informs you that resetting will prevent you from undoing the upgrade.

 You’ll need to wait for the process to complete.
 How long this takes will depend on how many apps you’ve installed.